bbadzioch/461_site/index.md

 ## Weekly digests

-Each week you will be asked to submit a short (a few sentences long sentences) writeup on your study from the previous week.
+Each week you will be asked to submit a short (a few sentences long) writeup on your study from the previous week.
 For example, you can write:

 * what topics you have found interesting (or boring)